-ACADEMIC SERVICES

-ACADEMIC LEARNING RESOURCE CENTER
+ACADEMIC SERVICES ACADEMIC LEARNING RESOURCE CENTER

 The Academic Learning Resource Center (ALRC) offers tutoring services free-of-charge to assist Fletcher students in learning their course materials.
 Help is available for all classes through one-on-one or group tutoring and computer programs.
-The ALRC is located at the main facility.
+The ALRC is located at the main facility in Schriever.
 Hours of operation are posted each semester outside the front door of the center.
 Instructors are available at various times to help students with their course materials.
-Hours for these instructors are posted outside the front door of the center.
+Hours for these instructors are posted in the center.